Beechcraft Super King Air: King Air 260

 On December 2, 2020, Textron updated the King Air 200 series with the 260, with deliveries expected in early 2021.
 The model has an improved autothrottle, a Multi-Scan weather radar, a range of 1,720 nmi and a top cruise speed of 310 kn with up to nine passengers.
 The type was FAA certified in March 2021, and European Aviation Safety Agency type certified in September 2021.

-In 2021, its equipped price was $7.05M.
+In 2023, its equipped price was $7.78M.

 Model 200 military variants

 The United States Army, Air Force, Navy and Marine Corps have all flown versions of the Super King Air 200.
 As noted above some have been "off-the-shelf" civil versions, but the majority have been purpose-built for the military and were treated by Beechcraft and the FAA as a separate series, the A200 series.
 A significant minority of military versions are known purely by their military designations, with no FAA model designations being assigned to them, although they do have basically equivalent civilian model counterparts.
 The military designation varies from service to service, but most are called C-12 Huron or UC-12.
 These are used for personnel transport.
 The Army also operates the RC-12 Guardrail series of aircraft for military intelligence missions.

 The Canadian Forces Air Command took delivery of two second-hand early-production Model 200 Super King Airs leased from Awood Air in 1990.
 These were given the designation CT-145 under the CF's identification system and were used as multi-engine trainers, replacing Douglas C-47s.
 One was subsequently returned to the lessor and a third Model 200 placed into service in order that the two aircraft used would have the same cockpit layout.
 The two aircraft were replaced by eight civilian-operated 90 Model King Airs in 1995.
+In 2025 the Royal Canadian Air Force announced the acquisition of 7 King Air 260 aircraft.
+Designated the CT-145E Expeditor II, the aircraft will be used as multi-engine trainers based at 3 Canadian Forces Flying Training School in Southport, Manitoba.

 The King Air B200 entered service with the Royal Air Force (RAF) in 2004 as a multi-engine trainer, replacing the Jetstream T1.

 The Royal Malaysian Air Force operates four B200T variants equipped with tactical command system, master search radar and forward looking infrared system.

 The United States Navy awarded a contract to Beechcraft for 10 modified King Air 260 aircraft to replace the King Air H90-based T-44 Pegasus as its primary multi-engine trainer, with options to purchase up to 64 airframes.
-These aircraft, designated as the T-54A, are expected to enter service in 2024, with deliveries taking place until 2026.
+Designated as the T-54A Marlin II, the first examples were delivered on April 22, 2024, with deliveries expected to take place until 2026.